 Finally, a truly expert way to alleviate your puppy from boredom is to use a dog walker.
 You can either hire a professional dog walker by checking local listings or using a dog walking app like Wag!
 Or you can ask a trustworthy friend or family member who’s reliable to commit to walking your puppy.

 Either way, you can prevent your puppy from getting bored by scheduling a dog walk at a key point during the day.
 Have you noticed that your puppy tends to get bored in the early afternoon?
-By scheduling a dog walker to take your puppy out for a half hour or an hour in the early afternoon can do the trick of preventing boredom before it strikes.
+Schedule a dog walker to take your puppy out for a half hour or an hour in the early afternoon.
+This can do the trick for preventing boredom before it strikes.

 Plus, a good walk around the block with a dog walker will help to further socialize your puppy!

 Are you looking to add a new puppy to your household?
 Petland Kansas City can help.
 If you’re in the Overland Park area, stop in our location.
 And speak with our knowledgeable pet counselors about the best purebred dog breeds to fit your lifestyle.
 Meet our available puppies and start your journey into puppy parenthood with Petland!